Now come, Fire!

 the goings-on if he’s satisfied.

 Ister (Istros, Ἴστρος) is the classical Greek name for the Danube River, which flows east across German lands from the Black Forest to Vienna, and on to the Iron Gates in modern Romania to the Black Sea Delta, the part of the river most familiar to the Greeks.

-Alpheus (Ἀλφειός) is the longest river in the Peloponnese, also a river god linked to Hercules, who appears later in the poem.
-Hertha may be the Swabian name for an earth mother figure called ‘Nerthus’ by Tacitus in Germania (98 CE).
+Alphaios (Alphaeus) is the longest river in the Peloponnese, and was also a river god linked to Hercules, who appears in the next strophe.
+Hertha may be the Swabian name for an earth mother figure called ‘Nerthus’ by Tacitus in Germania, 98 CE.

 Website and Translations Copyright © 2022 by James Mitchell